zeppe-lin/rc/README.md

   * setfont(8) and loadkeys(1) from kbd distribution to set system font and keyboard
-  * fuser(1) from psmisc distribution is used in rc.netfs to unmount network volumes
   * vgscan(8), vgchange(8) and lvm(8) from lvm distribution to
     create device-mapper device nodes and scan for LVM volume groups